-Dzerzhinsk (sometimes spelled Dzershinsk) is the second largest city of Nizhegorodskaya oblast, Russia.
-It is located about 34 km to the west of Nizhny Novgorod, the capital city of the region.
-The city was named after the Soviet revolutionary leader Feliks Dzerzhinsky in 1929.
+Dzerzhinsk is the second largest city of the Nizhegorodskaya region, Russia, located about 34 km to the west of Nizhny Novgorod, the capital of the region.

 The village of Rastyapino was first mentioned in chronicles in 1606, due to the fact that it became owned by Dudin monastery.

 Extensive construction on the territory of present Dzerzhinsk began in 1862, after a railway station Chyornoye was opened.
 New houses stretched along the railway.

 In the early 20th century, the settlement grew because of the construction of chemical plants.
 It turned into the settlement “new Rastyapino” to distinguish it from the “old Rastyapino” located closer to the Oka River bank (today, it is known as Dachny settlement).

 In 1929, the pine tree forest was cut a little to the north of the railway station and the construction of a town began (a central square was founded).
 The settlement Rastyapino was renamed in Dzerzhinsk.
 In 1930, it received the town status.

 Today, Dzerzhinsk is a large Russian industrial center.
 It is the second largest city in Nizhegorodskaya oblast, both in population and its economic importance.
 Some of the products manufactured in Dzerzhinsk are unique to Russia.

 Chemists’ Palace of Culture in Dzerzhinsk

 Dzerzhinsk street scenery